xogus1194/openmusichistory/godowsky-java-suite.md

 ![image](https://github.com/user-attachments/assets/22ae8a41-f1b4-4a9e-bfd8-47dc0e4936fd)
 ### V. Boro Budur in Moonlight
 ![image](https://github.com/user-attachments/assets/0afa3264-48be-41b0-a2f0-eecc6e6b928b)

+Borobudur is a 9th-century Mahayana Buddhist temple, located 35 miles away from Djokja.
+It is the largest Buddhist temple in the world, decorated with over 500 Buddha statues, standing firm on a sacred hill between two volcanoes.
+For centuries, this temple has attracted pilgrims and travelers, including Godowsky, who was captivated by the monumental scale of its vast ruins.

+Godowsky was mainly thrilled by the temple's appearance in the evening:

+> In moonlight, Boro Budur is most fantastic.
+An uncanny, eerie, melancholy mood permeates the whole atmosphere.
+Deep silence and a sense of strangeness and out-of-the-worldness contribute to the impression of utter desolation and to the feeling of inevitable decay and dissolution of all things earthly, the hopeless struggle of human endeavor against eternity.

+The ambience of Borobudur under the serene glow of moonlight is transcribed into music with gently flowing melodies and luminous harmonies, with the tempo _Molto tranquillo, misterioso_.
+In creating a bell-like sonorities, Godowsky used broken octaves, with techniques similar to what Debussy used in _Et la Lune Descend sur le Temple qui Fut_.

+(insert image)

 ### VI.
 The Bromo Volcano and the Sand Sea at Daybreak
 ![image](https://github.com/user-attachments/assets/f62cc1e4-b44d-4fc0-80c8-1e87ca99bc22)
 ### VII.
 Three Dances